 Improvement in cognitive functions may alternatively be achieved by stimulation of the Nucleus Basalis (NB) of Meynert (Freund et al., 2009), the sole source of neocortical acetylcholine in humans and other primates (Mesulam et al., 1983).
 This approach offers distinct benefits over drug administration, including avoidance of peripheral cholinergic stimulation; optimized timing; and activation of non-cholinergic projection neurons also found in Nucleus Basalis, which are normally co-active with the cholinergic fibers (Kim et al., 2015; Walker et al., 1989).
 Stimulation of basal forebrain neurons has been shown to be effective in the context of neuroplasticity (Bakin and Weinberger, 1996; Brzosko et al., 2019; Froemke, 2015; Kilgard and Merzenich, 1998), and in enhancing behavioral performance of attention and memory tasks at levels comparable to high doses of acetylcholinesterase inhibitors, with improvements that aggregate rather than attenuate over time (Blake et al., 2017; Liu et al., 2018, 2017).

 We were therefore motivated to examine how intermittent NB stimulation affects neuronal activity so as to improve performance of working memory tasks.
-We focused specifically on the prefrontal cortex, an area critical for working memory and cognitive plasticity (Constantinidis and Klingberg, 2016) cognitive function, in the context of attractor models of working memory generation (Compte et al., 2000; Wimmer et al., 2014) and efficient coding models (Ma et al., 2006; Zhang and Sejnowski, 1999).
+We focused specifically on the prefrontal cortex, an area critical for working memory and cognitive plasticity (Constantinidis and Klingberg, 2016).
+The dorsolateral prefrontal cortex receives innervation from a rostral cluster of Nucleus Basalis neurons, in rats, monkeys, and humans (Gielow and Zaborszky, 2017; Mesulam et al., 1983; Yuan et al., 2019), termed cluster 1 in humans (Yuan et al., 2019) and Ch4am in monkeys (Mesulam et al., 1983).
+We additionally sought to explain how neuromodulatory tone affects cognitive function, in the context of attractor models of working memory generation (Compte et al., 2000; Wimmer et al., 2014) and efficient coding models (Ma et al., 2006; Zhang and Sejnowski, 1999).

 Results

 Two monkeys were implanted with unilateral electrodes targeting the Nucleus Basalis to determine the effects of stimulation on behavioral performance and neural activity.
 Electrode placement was guided by MR imaging (Fig. 1A).
 To obtain functional confirmation of the targeting, we collected LFP signals from the implanted electrode with the monkey at rest, with and without NB stimulation (Bjordahl et al., 1998).
 Continuous NB stimulation at 80 Hz produced LFP desynchronization (Fig. 1B, and S1).
 Power in the 5-15 Hz range was significantly lower during NB stimulation than control (paired t-test, t17=3.14, p=0.006 and t33=2.5, p=0.02 for the two subjects, respectively).
+Electrode placement was confirmed with ChAT immunohistochemistry, which identifies acetylcholine producing neurons, post mortem (Fig. 1C-E).
+Figure 1D shows the most inferior tissue hole from the electrode shank which could be traced through sections to the cortical surface.
+The electrode wire protruded from the shank 1 mm, which places the tip slightly superior to the dotted white line in Fig. 1D.
+The cessation of ChAT somatic staining below the dotted line confirms electrode placement in the cholinergic basal forebrain, over the nucleus basalis of Meynert.
+Our anterior-posterior position was 2 mm posterior to the posterior limb of the anterior commissure, a region which projects densely to the periarcuate brain regions from which microelectrode recordings were made (Mesulam et al., 1983).
 Control sections where the primary antibody was omitted produced no distinct cell-specific staining.